 - Connectivity: Operating on Wi-Fi direct, eliminates manual 1-hour hectic settings.
 The installation took our 3-5 minutes.
 It also allows access to the online studio.

 - Auto-maintenance: The system clears up itself, eliminating clogs and blockage.
 Though, we hated the manual cleaning in our Ricoh units.
+The auto-cleanup runs for a lifetime, unlike Epson printers which just provides 5 cleanups.

 - User interface: The printer can be maneuvered with the smart panel located on the outside.
 Its responsiveness is brilliant, plus the options quickly get the work done from navigating to inking check-up, and everything in between.